awilli1186/wee-website/content/script/polyfills/svg.md

 ---
 name: SVG
+path: /public/assets/js/polyfill/wee.svg.js
 ---

-SVG images solve a [lot of problems](http://css-tricks.com/using-svg/) but are unsupported in IE8.
-The SVG polyfill allows for an automatic or specific fallback to a more widely supported image when needed.
+SVG solves a [lot of problems](http://css-tricks.com/using-svg/) but is unsupported in IE8.
+The SVG polyfill allows for an automatic or specific fallback to a more widely supported image format when necessary.

 ### Default